idecentralize-finance/pulsar/README.md

 Once you have fund your wallet you can run the demo1.
 You can also make customs calls of you own.

+Please open an issue if you run into one!